Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 Powered by the TAVP protocol, this platform lays the groundwork for future improvement including novel cognitive and dynamic behavioral features—essential to counter emerging threats from malware and adversarial AI.
 :::

-:::info
+:::info Follow-Up – Selective Docs Exploration
-If you’ve jumped directly into evaluation without first reading the documentation, we recommend reviewing the [**Milestone 1 documentation**](/Milestones/M1/Summary.md).
-It provides essential context on the architecture, backend logic, and trusted execution flows implemented in Milestone 1.
+If you’ve jumped straight into the evaluation, we recommend consulting the [**Milestone 1 documentation**](/Milestones/M1/Summary.md) for key context.
+It outlines the core architecture, backend logic, and trusted execution flows implemented in this milestone.

+The documentation is modular—feel free to focus only on the sections most relevant to your review or interest, Contextual links are also provided throughout the demo tutorial for convenience.
 :::

 Next Steps:
 - Try the [Advanced CLI Demo](./advanced-cli-demo.md) to interact directly with the TEE and garbled circuits logic.